anshvijay28/ML_project/index.md

 ## Linear Regression
 ![image](pictures/linear_reg.png)

+The image shows the X axis as PCA 1 but 25 PCA features were used for the actual model.
+We only show one due to visualization limitations.

 ## Ridge Regression
 We fit a Ridge regression for every alpha between 0 and 100, using increments of 2.
 From this, we determined that the **optimal alphas are 10 and 20** for region and sub-region Ridge regressions, respectively.